openequella/openequella.github.io/guides/CanvasIntegrationGuide.md

 EQUELLA Canvas integration can be broken into the following steps:

-1. Register an LTI OAuth Client in EQUELLA.
+1. Register an LTI consumer in EQUELLA.
 2. Add EQUELLA as an external tool in Canvas.
 3. Add Canvas as an external tool in EQUELLA.
 4. Test the installation.